ethorne2/ethorne2/README.md

-- 👋 Hi, I’m Elizabeth!
+- 👋 Hi, I’m Liz!
-- 👀 I’m really into Software Engineering.
 - 🌱 I’m learning Computer Science at Oregon State University.
 - 💼 I'm a Software Engineer Intern at Cvent.
-- 💞️ I’m looking to collaborate on specialty projects regarding the outdoors, cats & horror movies.
+- 💞️ I’m looking to collaborate on projects involving the outdoors, cats & horror movies.
 - 📫 How to reach me: thorneel@oregonstate.edu

 <!---